Grain Free Diets Bulldogs and French Bulldogs Myth or Fact

 - TAURINE SERUM TEST: If your bulldog or French bulldog is diagnosed with DCM ask that a Taurine levels are tested and if needed supplemented

-*The guide was compiled courtesy of Dr. Kraemer, a “must-read” for any current or future bulldog owner.
+*This guide was compiled courtesy of Dr. Kraemer, a “must-read” for any current or future bulldog and French bulldog owner.